-- Recession is foretold as central banks race to try to tame inflation.
-It's the opposite of past recessions: Loose policy is not on the way to help support risk assets, in our view. - That's why the old playbook of simply "buying the dip" doesn't apply in this regime of sharper trade-offs and greater macro volatility.
+- Recession is foretold as central banks try to bring inflation back down to policy targets.
+It's the opposite of past recessions: Rate cuts are not on the way to help support risk assets, in our view. - That's why the old playbook of simply "buying the dip" doesn't apply in this regime of sharper trade-offs and greater macro volatility.
 The new playbook calls for a continuous reassessment of how much of the economic damage being generated by central banks is in the price. - That damage is building.
 In the U.S., it's most evident in rate-sensitive sectors.
 Surging mortgage rates have cratered sales of new homes.
-We also see other warning signs, such as deteriorating CEO confidence, delayed capital spending plans and consumers depleting savings. - · In Europe, the hit to incomes from the energy shock is amplified by tightening financial conditions. - The ultimate economic damage depends on how far central banks go to get inflation down. - Investment implication: We're tactically underweight DM equities.
+We also see other warning signs, such as deteriorating CEO confidence, delayed capital spending plans and consumers depleting savings. - In Europe, the hit to incomes from the energy shock is amplified by tightening financial conditions. - The ultimate economic damage depends on how far central banks go to get inflation down.
+We think they will halt rate hikes once the economic damage becomes clear. - Investment implication: We're tactically underweight DM equities.
 They're not pricing the recession we see ahead.